SidonTheTroll/MOHAA-ironsights/README.md

 ## Known Issues

 1. The aiming animation for STG44 doesn't work as intended.
 Even though it is an endgame weapon, its clunky feel will be temporary.
 So **just ignore that bug**.
 2. Weapon aims akwardly while crouching and aiming.
 3. Weapon name doesn't appear in the place it is supposed to be.
 But who cares?
 If you played the game for a long time, you will already know every weapon's name.
+4. Aim crouching model of the gun is weird.

 ## Screenshots